davehornik/sd-discord-rich_presence/.github/ISSUE_TEMPLATE/feature-request---feedback.md

 ---
-name: Feature request
+name: Feature request / Feedback
 about: Suggest an idea for this project
-title: ''
+title: "[FEEDBACK/IDEA]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---